 Industry-leading graph-based battery technology has significantly faster charging times and longer battery life.
 The graphene battery solves numerous problems of pure electric cars.
 The GAC Aion V electric car model fully charges the battery in less than ten minutes.

 The Fraunhofer THM in Freiberg is working on a promising battery technology with aluminum ion batteries.
-For around five years, the research team has been researching a cell chemistry that is free of lithium and based on aluminum.
+For around five years, the research team has been working on a cell chemistry researched, which is free of lithium and based on aluminum.
 Theoretically, a fourfold higher volumetric energy density is offered here compared to metallic lithium.

 The innovative researchers' aluminum-ion battery (AIB) features a simple aluminum foil instead of a high-purity coated aluminum foil as in lithium-ion cells.
 Normal inexpensive aluminum foil will do.
 The advantages are a high level of safety, because there is no risk of fire as with lithium.